 The program began in 2016 and has been renewed for another 35 months, starting January 2021 through December 2023.

 At the beginning of the program in 2016 through 2020, Fairhaven’s program only met the mandated minimums for electricity purchased from renewable energy resources.
 In 2021, the program has added 10% of renewable energy certificates to the standard option and now offers two more options with 50% and 100% more RECs so you can make an even impact in your support for renewable energy resources in New England.
 You can sign up for either option, choose a basic option without extra renewable electrify, return to the default or leave the program at any time.
 You can also check the sample bill for an illustration of a simple way to tell if you a part of the CEA program.

-If you do not want to receive the additional 10% of renewable electricity, complete the Change Option form below and select Fairhaven Basic to continue to receive the aggregation program benefits, but without the additional renewable electricity.
+If you do not want to receive the Local Green 10% product, complete the Change Option form below and select Fairhaven Basic to continue to receive the aggregation program benefits, but without the additional renewable energy certificates.

 Fairhaven Community Aggregation Program rates